omar-nafea/FullStack/assets/2_Internet_Protocols.md

 ##### `3XX Redirection`

 Redirection responses indicate to the web client that the requested resource has been moved to a different path.
 The most common response codes used are `301 moved permanently` and `302 found`.
-The difference them is that `302` indicates a temporary redirection.
+The difference between them is that `302` indicates a temporary redirection.
 The resource has been temporarily moved. while `301` is moved permenently

 ```HTTP
 HTTP/1.1 302 Found